 I love math and it is everywhere.
 I have an undergraduate degree in Accounting with a minor in Mathematics from Pittsburg State University.
 I decided that teaching was for me so I went on and received a Masters in Arts of Teaching from Pittsburg State Univerty.
 In May 2014, I achieved my goal of getting a Masters in Mathematics from Emporia State University.
 I have taught high school math for 6 years and college level math for one year.
 I enjoy helping students achieve their goals.
 I have helped many students in math with their tutoring needs.
 I am a true Geometry fan at heart but I also enjoy Algebra.

-Pittsburg State University - BA, Accounting minor in math
+Undergraduate Degree: Pittsburg State University - Bachelor in Arts, Accounting minor in math

 What is your teaching philosophy?